 Synthetic peptides have also proved useful as agents of immune stimulation.
 These compounds are made up of chains of amino acids.
 They are called synthetic because they are not naturally occurring, but rather are constructed in the laboratory.
 The peptide can contain amino acids in which a chemical group is oriented in a mirror image of that which is normally found in nature.

 In terms of the military analogy of the immune system, scouts (Antigen Presenting Cells or APCs) collect intelligence (antigen) about the operations of invaders (pathogens) or the rebels (cancer) while patrolling the civil population (cells of the host).
-In this analogy, Danger Signals are a sort of evidence of threat that will alert the scouts (APCs get activated), who start to produce messages (cytokines) and will prompt them to bring back what they find to the Headquarters (Lymph node).
+In this analogy, Danger Signals are a sort of evidence of the threat that will alert the scouts (APCs get activated), who start to produce messages (cytokines) and will prompt them to bring back what they find to the Headquarters (Lymph node).
 There, the commanders of the immune response (T cells) receive the messages from the scouts, examine the intelligence and alert the troops.

 At least this is how things should go, but as chronic/deadly infections and cancer do exist, it is evident that things do not always go that way.
 So, how is it that the “invaders” and the “rebels” can bypass the immune surveillance?